alan-mcl/brewday/README.md

-# brewday
+# Brewday
+_Current status:_ alpha

 POC for beer brewing app that is process-centric instead of recipe-centric.

 This project was born out of frustration with BeerSmith and other existing brewing apps.
-The recipe-centric UX approach and data models of every available haven't really changed since ProMash, but ultimately beer recipes are less important and interesting than process.
+The recipe-centric UX approach and data models of every available haven't really changed since ProMash, but ultimately beer recipes are less important and interesting than the brewing process.

-BreDay attempts to put the focus on process design, rather than recipe design.
+Brewday attempts to put the focus on process design, rather than recipe design.
 It aims to support building process flows impossible with current software, for example splitting a batch multiple ways before or after the boil and tracking the output of all fermentations.

+The four key user cases to Brewday seeks improve on are:
+ * Process centric recipe design.
+ * Explicit separation of batches vs recipes.
+ * Inventory management that is better ingegrated with batch design
+ * Backend integration with popular cloud services.

-It's coded in Swing because I know the tech well and can bash out a POC quickly.
+The POC front end is in Swing because I know the tech well and can knock it out quickly.
+Long term I am considering JavaFX.

-*Current status:* Currently dormant.

-The POC Swing UI turned out well, although it trended back towards starting with recipe design because that's the simply the best place to start.
-The process-design bit showed tons of promise; I would use a full featured app like this over BeerSmith in a heartbeat.
-However other priorities have come up, and the detailed UI work wasn't that exciting.
-Maybe one day I will be inspired to build it out some more...
+The backend is json files in local storage.
+An important part of the project vision is a variety of remote backend support including Dropbox, Google Drive and Github.